WongKingLongKen/weatherbot_discord/README.md

 Procedure to do so:
 1. invite the bot to your *Discord Server* by creating a bot on [this url](https://discord.com/developers/docs/intro)
-2. give the necessary permissions
+2. give the necessary permissions and remember to install the required packages (check out requirement.txt)
 3. type the underneath command to fetch weather information:

 ```